top of page

 About the Foundation

 After Shihan Fukuda's passing, Dr. Shelley has pursued the legacy of providing Judo to those who may not otherwise afford classes.
 Currently, the Foundation has sponsored fifteen Judo schools for girls in India.
-The Foundation provides mats, Judo uniforms (gis), and instructors for the classes to flourish.
+The Foundation provides mats, Judo uniforms (gis), tuition, and instructors for the classes to flourish.

 JR-FERNANDEZ-with-Keiko-Fukuda-700x700_e

-The Foundation also sponsors a successful Judo program with the Native American Children's Center in Oakland, CA (Sensei Dr. Alex Feng) and San Francisco, CA (Sensei Dianne Albright).
-It is a long-standing desire of Dr. Shelley to offer Judo to Native American students withing the San Francisco Bay Area and beyond (both urban and reservation settings).
+The Foundation also sponsors a successful Judo program with the Native American Children's Center in Oakland, CA (Sensei Dr. Alex Feng) and San Francisco, CA (Sensei Dianne S. Albright).
+It is a long-standing desire of Dr. Shelley to offer Judo to Native American students within the San Francisco Bay Area and beyond (both urban and reservation settings).

-Dianne S. Albright, member of the Wiyot Tribe, has a Black Belt and has practiced Judo since 1986.
+Dianne S. Albright, M.Ed., member of the Wiyot Tribe, has a Black Belt and has practiced Judo since 1986.

 Nedra Darling, a member of the Prairie Potawatomie Tribe, is Board Member of the Foundation and supports the vision and legacy of Keiko Fukuda.